Part 2: COVID-19 and Transportation Construction - Direct Impacts to Projects

 by Paul Schmitz, on Jun 11, 2020 2:00:00 PM

-This week we discuss how the “new normal” is directly impacting public transportation projects.
+How has the “new normal” directly impacted public transportation projects?
 What hurdles are being encountered on job sites and have any new design approaches emerged as a result of COVID-19?
-We asked several people from top engineering and construction firms, suppliers and state agencies to share their perspectives.
+We asked our expert panel from top engineering and construction firms, suppliers and state agencies to share their perspectives.
 Below are just a few responses we received however the full discussion can be found in our ebook, "The New Normal."

 Have you seen any impacts to supply chain when dealing with suppliers or subcontractors?